Best Breakfast Before a Soccer Game

 What if I don’t feel like eating before my morning soccer game

-When you have an early morning game and it’s just too hard to get a good meal in time, you should try to drink a sports drink or smoothie or eat something really light like whole grain crackers, toast or a granola bar.
+When you have an early morning game and it’s just too hard to eat breakfast before a soccer game, you should try to drink a sports drink or smoothie or eat something really light like whole grain crackers, toast or a granola bar.

-Then when you get to the field you can have another light snack in your gear bag to eat right before.
+Then when you get to the field you can have another light snack or sports drink in your gear bag to eat right before.
 Adding sports drinks and a halftime snack can also help.

 Check out our posts for soccer snack ideas and what to eat before a soccer game for some tips on foods to eat 30-60 minutes before match time.